vue-resource/vuex-demo/readme.md

 ## About starting
 You can run this program like the following steps:
-- Install dependency
+- Install dependency<br/>
 	npm install

-- Startup project
+- Startup project<br/>
 	npm run start / npm start

-- Pack
+- Pack<br/>
 	npm run build

 ## About Configing

 ### webpack
-There are a lot of details about webpack.you can find something expected by moving [here](https://segmentfault.com/a/1190000012536871)
+There are a lot of details about webpack.you can find something expected by moving [here](https://segmentfault.com/a/1190000012536871)<br/>
+Detailed configuration details, reference:【webpack.config.js】

 #### webpack-dev-server
 You can do something like flowing in webpack.config.js.